everli/uppy-ios-sdk/README.md

 ### Features

 * **Automatic OTA Updates** when uploading new versions to Uppy.
-* **Force update** if App version is lower than the minimum version configured in Uppy.
+* **Force update** if App version is lower than the minimum supported version configured in Uppy.

 ## SDK Installation

 ### Using Carthage

-Install carthage with using brew
+Install carthage with brew

 ```bash
 brew update && brew install carthage